Ohio Mom Takes Plea In Brutal Death Of 2-Year-Old Daughter

 The baby’s father, 35-year-old Glen Bates, was given the death penalty in the case.
 He was found guilty in 2016 of two counts of murder and one count of endangering a child.

 The body of 2-year-old Glenara Bates was littered with C-shaped contusions, scratches and bite marks too numerous to count, prosecutors said.
 She had broken ribs, missing teeth and head injuries, including one that had been closed with a sewing needled and thread.
-The toddler also weighed only 13 pounds when she died, half of a normal 2-year old.
+The toddler also weighed only 13 pounds when she died, half of a normal 2-year-old.
 The assistant Hamilton County coroner who performed the little girl’s autopsy said the case is one of the worst the office has ever seen.

 Glen Bates, 34 (left, in court on Monday), was sentenced to death by an Ohio judge on… https://t.co/sqV7oAtcJQ pic.twitter.com/9p3vdbTOqc